eduard-kirilov/node-ts-apollo-auth-starter/README.md

     Once launched, the server will be available on `http://localhost:${PORT}`!

     _You will also see a second link: _`http://localhost:${PORT}/graphqll`_.
-    This is a tool that you can use to experiment with requesting your data if you export it to Gatsby, but since this project uses a separate server, you can access it at `<Your backend / graphql>https://ph0en1x.herokuapp.com/graphql`.
+    This is a tool that you can use to experiment with requesting your data.

 ## 🧐 What's inside?